ortizo-117/SCI_Map/README.md

-   output_path2 = "/path/to/output/Chronological_vs_BrainAge.png"  # Path where you want to save the plot for Chronological Age vs Predicted Brain Age (PyBrain) output_path3 = "/path/to/output/BrainPAD_vs_Age.png"  # Path where you want to save the plot for BrainPAD vs Age output_path4 = "/path/to/output/BrainPAD_across_sex.png"  # Path where you want to save the results for Group Comparisons output_path5 = "/path/to/output/BrainPAD_across_cohorts.csv"  # Path where you want to save the results for Group Comparisons output_path6 = "/path/to/output/BrainPAD_across_sex.csv"  # Path where you want to save the results for Group Comparisons
+   output_path2 = "/path/to/output/Chronological_vs_BrainAge.png"  # Path where you want to save the plot for Chronological Age vs Predicted Brain Age (PyBrain) output_path3 = "/path/to/output/BrainPAD_vs_Age.png"  # Path where you want to save the plot for BrainPAD vs Age output_path4 = "/path/to/output/BrainPAD_across_sex.png"  # Path where you want to save the results for Group Comparisons output_path5 = "/path/to/output/BrainPAD_vs_TimeSinceInjury.png"  # Path where you want to save the results for Group Comparisons output_path6 = "/path/to/output/BrainPAD_across_cohorts.csv"  # Path where you want to save the results for Group Comparisons output_path7 = "/path/to/output/BrainPAD_across_sex.csv"  # Path where you want to save the results for Group Comparisons
    ```

 2. Run the script: